Beverly Shores station: History

 The South Shore Line began in 1901 as the Chicago and Indiana Air Line Railway.
 It was incorporated in 1925, when several stations were added, including the Beverly Shores Station at Broadway and another at Central Avenue.
 The station was designed by architect Arthur Gerber and built by Leo W. Post in 1929 as a mirror image of the Lake Shore station built two years earlier and demolished in the 1970s.

 The Beverly Shores station replaced an earlier structure serving the developing resort community of Beverly Shores on Lake Michigan.
 This is the last unaltered Insull Spanish style structure of the nine built on Samuel Insull's South and North Shore Lines.
 It still serves the 88-mile long South Shore Line, the last of the electric interurban railway systems.
 This station typifies Insull's interurban routes; it is the best representative of the South Shore Line's history.

 Before 1946, a large neon sign was added to the roof.
 The sign is owned by the town of Beverly Shores and leased to the railroad until November 2034.
 The land is owned by the Northern Indiana Public Service Company (NIPSCO), who leases it to the railroad on a 99-year lease that began in August 1929.
 The building is owned by the South Shore Railroad.

 On July 19, 1989, the Beverly Shores station was added to the National Register of Historic Places.

-Upcoming Improvements
+Improvements in 2021–2023

-As part of a larger project to double-track the South Shore Line from Gary to Michigan City, Beverly Shores will receive a second track and a second platform.
-While some other stations are receiving major renovations as part of the project, Beverly Shores will only see a new low-level platform to accommodate the second track, while the parking and station building will remain unchanged.
-This renovation is projected to be completed in mid-2024.
-As of September 2022, the second track has been constructed at the station and one of the two new platforms has been completed.
+As part of a larger project to double-track the South Shore Line from Gary to Michigan City, Beverly Shores received a second track and a second platform.
+While some other stations received major renovations as part of the project, Beverly Shores only saw a new low-level platform to accommodate the second track, while the parking and station building remained unchanged.
+The rebuilt platforms reopened on October 25, 2023.